This is how Tennyson's beautifully strange 'monodrama' Maud (1855) opens:

 There yet lies the rock that fell with him when he fell.

 Queen rose of the rosebud garden of girls,That understated echo of the blood-coloured foliage at the poem's opening strikes an appropriately ominous note.
 In Part 2, the speaker is suddenly in France, where he has fled to escape prosecution.
 Backstory: Maud's brother and the babe-faced-lord surprised Maud with the narrator in the garden, and the brother rebuked and struck him.
 They immediately fought a duel (a detail which has always bothered me: shouldn't it take longer to arrange a duel?) in which the narrator killed the brother.
 In Brittany he learns that, Ophelia-like, Maud has herself died of grief, which news is too much for him.
-He himself loses his wits.
+He loses his mind.
 Part 2 ends in an insane asylum, where he believes himself dead, but buried too shallowly:

 Come hither, the dances are done,